thoughtspot/thoughtspot.github.io/pages/admin/data_modeling/change_index.md

 ---
-title: [elephant]
+title: [Change the index type for a column]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Change the index type for a column

 ThoughtSpot indexes column names and unique column values.
 The indexes are used to dynamically generate suggestions in the search bar when typing a search.

 You can change the way a column is indexed by modifying its **Index** value in the modeling file, to influence the suggestions that will appear for that column.
 The default behavior of indexing is as follows: